davidh-cyberark/toolshed/README.md

 ## Summary

-There are 2 User scenarios that are modelled in this demo.
+There are 2 User scenarios that are modeled in this demo.
 This accelerator illustrates how to setup for each of these scenarios.

 ### Scenario 1 -- Provider Credentials in a File